We reached the gym on Sixth Street. A well-manicured man in a fitted jogging suit stood inside by the door, waiting for something.

 On my thirteenth birthday, my Clan traditions matched me with an Elder.
 They explained if I ever joined the fight against the demon hordes, I would need one.
 The idea of there being actual demons was ludicrous, but the same gardenia smell was heavy in the air then too.

-The man pulled out a pipe and a leather pouch and began to load the tobacco.
+The man pulled out a pipe and a leather pouch and loaded the tobacco.

 “The world was different when I walked it last.”
 He lit the pipe by striking a short knife against a jagged black stone and took a deep exaggerated breath.
 “Not all this.”
 He rolled his tobacco pouch, the sharp knife, and the stone back up in the leather pouch and took another hard drag.